Child labor in Bolivia: Initiatives against child labor

 In the UNICEF Bolivia country program (2013-2017), they have pledged to increase technical support to management and monitoring systems social services that protect children from abuse and sexual exploitation.
 The program seeks to improve overall children’s overall access to social services and to protest children’s rights.

 The ILO’s International Programme on the Elimination of Child Labor (IPEC) works in Bolivia to combat child labor through promotion of equitable access to education through research and statistics on the impact of child labor on educational attainment and monitoring of the worst forms of child labor.

 The Bolivian Ministry of Education has undertaken initiatives to improve the educational attainment of child laborers including an "accelerated leveling program" for child laborers who are behind in school.

+The Centro de Promoción Minera is a non-governmental organization in Bolivia committed to improving the quality of life for child workers and their families in Bolivia.
+They do this by ensuring that the children have adequate access to food and education, and their parents have access to work opportunities.